About & Contact

 My art

-Art arguably has always been an act of rebellion.
+Art, among many other things, can be a tiny act of rebellion.
 And for me, handmade traditional art today is a revolutionary act against an increasingly mechanised and de-humanised world.
-I am an out-and-proud luddite: I abhor the way automation has long been hailed as a force for good that will make everyone's lives better when it only ever really enriches a small number of already wealthy individuals and robs ordinary workers of their jobs (all the while doing nothing to replace them).
-As A.I. increasingly encroaches on the arts, continuing to make physical artworks proclaims the power of human creativity.
+I abhor the way automation has long been hailed as a force for good that will make everyone's lives better when it only ever really enriches a small number of normally already wealthy individuals and robs ordinary workers of their jobs (all the while doing nothing to replace them).
+As A.I. increasingly encroaches on the arts, continuing to make physical artworks proclaims the innate value of human creativity.

-Every time I make a new piece of art, I am making my own silent statement that affirms my own humanity and that of those who enjoy it.
-That is why I embrace all the tactile imperfections in linocut printing: the "chatter" of raised lines that pick up stray ink, varying textures in uneven ink coverage and slightly wonky registration are traditionally all things that printers avoid, but I embrace them as vital elements in my work.
+Every time I make a new piece of art, I am making a silent statement that affirms my own humanity and that of those who enjoy it.
+That is why I embrace all the tactile imperfections in linocut printing: the "chatter" of raised lines that pick up stray ink, varying textures in uneven ink coverage and slightly wonky registration are traditionally all things that printers avoid, but I find those marks fascinating and embrace them as vital elements in my work.

-Similarly, my paintings incorporate impasto techniques and different paint mediums to create raised details and textured areas; so each of my paintings is a three-dimensional piece of relief art.
-I sign my paintings on the side of the canvas to accentuate the 3D nature of the work.
-This also allows the artist to "get out of the way" of the work itself.
+Similarly, my acrylic paintings incorporate impasto techniques and different paint mediums to create raised details and textured areas; so each of my paintings is a three-dimensional piece of relief art.
 These details do not translate to digital prints and record the presence and intention of a human hand.

 I graduated from the University of Hertfordshire with a 1st class Ba in Model design in 2004 and an Ma in 2007.